Use of Non-UC Technology Services

-"Free and low cost technology services" are computer-related services that you can sign up for online for free or nearly-free.
-Many of us have non-work Google accounts; store our data in Apple or Microsoft's cloud or with an online backup service; share photos with Flickr and Picassa; use Dropbox and MobileMe to store, move, and share documents; stay in touch with others via Skype and instant messaging (IM); share our lives and thoughts on Facebook and Twitter; and the list goes on.
+"Non-UC technology services" are computer-related services that you can sign up for online, often for free or nearly-free.
+Many of us have non-work Google accounts; store our data in Apple or Microsoft's cloud or with an online backup service; share photos with Flickr and Picassa; use Dropbox and MobileMe to store, move, and share documents; stay in touch with others via Skype and instant messaging (IM); share our lives and thoughts on Facebook, Twitter, and Instagram; and the list goes on.

-It is therefore your individual responsibility to take privacy and security into consideration when making decisions about when it is and is not appropriate to use free/low cost services.
+It is therefore your individual responsibility to take privacy and security into consideration when making decisions about when it is and is not appropriate to use non-UC technology services.

 A UC-approved service agreement is required for non-UC systems that store, receive, process or publish restricted information.
 Work with Procurement & Business Contracts to establish a service agreement employing UC-approved terms and conditions addressing information security and privacy requirements, including encryption.